 St Andrew's School for Girls' from Johannesburg sent their U16 and U18 girls on tour to the Netherlands in April 2018.
 The team consisted of 32 girls and 3 staff.
 On arrival in Amsterdam they transfered to the Hague for their first training session (own coaches) and matches.
-After this they will transfer to Amsterdam where they will spend 3 nights.
+After this they transfered to Amsterdam where spent 3 nights.
 Here they had their second training session (Dutch coaches) and played their second matches.
 They had some free time to explore and they enjoyed a canal cruise.
 Following their time in Amsterdam they departed to Rotterdam for 2 nights.
-Here they will play their third and forth matches.
+Here they played their third and forth matches.
 Sightseeing included a boat ride and Euromast visit as well as a bike tour in Zaanse Schans.
-After this they will depart to Antwerp where they will stay for 1 night and play their fifth match.
-They will enjoy a walking tour of Antwerp and have some free time to relax and explore.
+After this they departed to Antwerp, Belguim, where they stayed for 1 night and played their fifth matches.
+They enjoyed a walking tour of Antwerp and had some free time to relax and explore.
 On their last night night they stayed in Cologne, Germany, where they enjoyed a city tour and play their last matches.

 St David's Marist Inanda College from Johannesburg, travelled to Southern Ireland, on a rugby tour.
 They travelled with 26 boys and 3 staff.
 They arrived in Dublin and stayed for three nights at Gormanston Park Sports Campus.
 They then travelled to Galway and stayed at Barnacles Hostel.
 The tour then continued on to Limerick where they stayed at Limerick City Hotel for two nights.
 They had one night in Cork before ending their tour in Dublin.
 Whilst in Ireland they played five matches.
 They had the opportunity to visit many of the local attractions including Aviva Stadium, Inis Oir Island, Bunratty Castle and the Guiness Storehouse.